Economy to grow 7.2% in FY18; GST to have positive impact: World Bank

-Having seen a "modest setback" due to demonetisation last fiscal, the Indian economy will claw back to 7.2 per cent growth this financial year and rise further to 7.5 per cent in 2018-19, says a World Bank report.
+The effects of demonetisation could continue on the informal sector even as the Indian economy is set to witness 7.2 per cent growth this financial year which is expected to rise further to 7.5 per cent in 2018-19, says a World Bank report.

+The estimate is similar to the growth pegged by Finance Minister Arun Jaitley for 2018 on April 1, 2017.

+"Indian economy is expected to grow at 7.2 per cent in 2017 and at the rate of 7.7 per cent in 2018," Jaitley said at the second annual meeting of the New Development Bank (NDB).

 The growth slowed down to 6.8 per cent in 2016-17 due to a combination of weak investments and the impact of demonetisation, the World Bank said, adding that timely and smooth implementation of the GST could prove to be a significant "upside risk" to economic activity in 2017-18.